cldevrun/Insight18/README.md

 the Portworx Container Adoption Survey has found that at least 32% of companies they surveyed spended at least $500k or more on this technology, which was up 5% from the last time the survey was conducted in 2016.
-Yet despite this growth, the same 2017 survey has also found that 38% of companies cite data as the #1 bottleneck towards container adoption, and this is where my projoect comes in.
+Yet despite this growth, the same 2017 survey has also found that 38% of companies cite data as the #1 bottleneck towards container adoption, and this is where my project comes in.

 My project aims to explore the challenge of containerizing a database.
 Because of their portability and efficiency on using system resources, containers are increasingly